eclipse-heimlig/heimlig/doc/Architecture.md

 For example,
 [`embassy_executor::task`](https://docs.embassy.dev/embassy-executor/git/cortex-m/attr.task.html)
 can be used for this purpose.
-Synchronization between different tasks is done by communicating via single producer single consumer queues like [`embassy_sync::channel`](https://docs.embassy.dev/embassy-sync/git/default/channel/index.html) or [`heapless::spsc::Queue`](https://docs.rs/heapless/latest/heapless/spsc/index.html).
+Synchronization between different tasks is done by communicating via queues like [`embassy_sync::channel`](https://docs.embassy.dev/embassy-sync/git/default/channel/index.html) or [`heapless::spsc::Queue`](https://docs.rs/heapless/latest/heapless/spsc/index.html).

-## Separation Heimlig and Integration Code
+## Separation of Heimlig and Integration Code

 As a low-level component, Heimlig consists of both hardware-independent and -dependent parts.
 Where possible, interfacing with hardware-dependent parts is modelled with traits that then have to be